Via Transportation: Paratransit

-Remix

-In 2021, Via acquired Remix, which had built a suite of transit planning tools used by transit agencies across the United States and internationally.
-The Remix suite now includes tools for fixed-route service planning, on-demand microtransit planning, fixed-route scheduling and rostering, and street planning.

 Transit consulting

 Via has an in-house consulting practice, Via Strategies, that specializes in transit planning for tech-enabled and multimodal transit networks.
 Via Strategies works with city governments, transit agencies, state departments of transportation, and other transit clients on bus network redesigns, feasibility studies, and microtransit planning.

-Corporate and campus shuttles
+Corporate, health, and student transportation

 Using microtransit technology, Via operates student and employee shuttles at universities and on corporate campuses around the world.
 Clients include Harvard University, Northwestern University, LinkedIn, Google, and BASF.